pycon-mentored-sprints/mentored-sprints-website/index.rst

 constant involvement of the numerous maintainers, contributors, and users that make open-source software sustainable and keeps the community as a whole going.

 Walking the path from user to collaborator, and thus contributing to an open-source project, can sometimes be intimidating especially for newcomers.
 From a technical perspective, interacting with web-based hosting services (such as GitHub, GitLab, etc.), branching and opening pull requests can be overwhelming if these are not everyday actions of your workflow.
 The correctness of the code and potential bugs are other common obstacles and fears any newcomer might face.
-Not to mention the time and frustration accumulated over the task of finding a ‘beginner-friendly’ issue to work on.
+Not to mention the time and frustration accumulated over the task of finding a 'beginner-friendly' issue to work on.

-We also recognize that some groups are traditionally underrepresented in the open source community and we would like to support them in their open-source path.
+We also recognise that some groups are traditionally underrepresented in the open-source community, and we would like to support them in their open-source path.
 For these reasons, we are running for the second time the PyCon mentored sprints for individuals from underrepresented groups willing to start contributing to Python projects.
 This event will provide a supportive, friendly, and safe environment